cajogos/seesaw/README.md

 These are the main features of **Seesaw.js**.
 This list will be improved as new features are implemented.

 ### Main Components
-- **Root Component:** This is Seesaw's root component a Root Component is needed to start Seesaw JS, this is `SEESAW.Root`.
+- **Root Component:** This is Seesaw's root component a Root Component is needed to start Seesaw JS, this is `SEESAW.RootComponent`.
 - **Basic Component:** All other components extend from the basic component `SEESAW.Component`.